Maithreya-100/Datagrokr_Assignment/README.md

 - Basic error handling for invalid requests.

 ## Bonus:
-As a bonus, you can deploy the Flask API using ngrok to create a publicly accessible URL for testing and sharing the API with others.
+As a bonus, you can deploy the Flask API using ngrok to create a publicly accessible URL for testing and sharing the API with others, but here i've implemented using **WSGI**
+There are two Jupyter Notebook files in this repository:

+1. **Flask_Output.ipynb**: This notebook contains code for the Flask API that provides standard text-based output.

+2. **Flask_HTML_Interface.ipynb**: This notebook enhances the Flask API by providing an HTML-based interface for interacting with the API.
+It allows users to input parameters and receive results with a user-friendly interface.

 **Deliverables (Bonus):**
+- WSGI Flask API.
 - Ngrok setup for the Flask API.

 ## Dataset